angular/angular/aio/content/guide/singleton-services.md

 the `AppModule` providers takes precedence over the providers of imported modules.

-The sample app imports `GreetingModule` and uses its `forRoot()` method one time, in `AppModule`.
+The sample application imports `GreetingModule` and uses its `forRoot()` method one time, in `AppModule`.
 Registering it once like this prevents multiple instances.

 You can also add a `forRoot()` method in the `GreetingModule` that configures the greeting `UserService`.